Emerjoin/Hi-Framework-docs/1.1.0/tutorials/docs-project/topics/01_tutorials/02_templates/03_passing-data-to-template.md

 ## From the server-side straight to the template controller

-The only way to pass data from the server-side straight to the template controller is listening to a CDI event as follows:
+The only way to pass data from the server-side straight to the template controller is observing a specific CDI event as follows:

 ```java